-- Describe the "estate system" and explain ways the estate system is relevant to determining ownership of property. - Describe and distinguish concepts of co-tenancy, joint tenancy, tenancy in common or by the entirety and community property. - Describe the rights and responsibilities of a landlord and tenant. - Describe the grounds for eviction of a tenant. - Determine whether a wrongful eviction or other wrongs against a tenant has been committed. - Describe key points in a real estate sales contract and a deed for real property. - Describe the general procedures of a real estate closing. - Apply rules of easements, i.e., rights of owners and non-owners as to property usage, to a particular fact pattern. - Describe and apply the rules of eminent domain, water rights, etc. - Apply the rules governing local zoning laws and determine whether a particular client's situation is one in which he or she is likely to receive a sought variance, based on the general standards under which local zoning boards operate. - Determine when zoning boards' decisions can be appealed to state and federal courts.
+- Describe the "estate system" and explain ways the estate system is relevant to determining ownership of property. - Distinguish between the concepts of co-tenancy, joint tenancy, tenancy in common or by the entirety and community property. - Identify and describe the rights and responsibilities of a landlord and tenant. - Describe the grounds for eviction of a tenant. - Determine whether a wrongful eviction or other wrongs against a tenant has been committed. - Analyze key points in a real estate sales contract and a deed for real property. - Describe the general procedures of a real estate closing. - Apply rules of easements, i.e., rights of owners and non-owners as to property usage, to a particular fact pattern. - Apply the rules of eminent domain, water rights, etc. - Employ the rules governing local zoning laws and determine whether a particular client's situation is one in which he or she is likely to receive a sought variance, based on the general standards under which local zoning boards operate. - Determine when zoning boards' decisions can be appealed to state and federal courts.